munificent/journal/asset/post/2008-03-05-checking-flags-in-c-enums.md

 }
 ```

-&hellip;but, yeah, not exactly fun using reflection for this.
+...but, yeah, it's not exactly fun using reflection for this.